-We will see plenty of stunning birds on the tour and we will hope male King Eider is one of them (photo Jari Peltomäki)!
+We will see plenty of stunning birds on the tour and we will hope male King Eider is one of them!

-While in the Varangerfjord we will make a half day boat excursion from the town of Vardø to the islet of Hornøya.
+While in the Varangerfjord we will make a boat excursion from the town of Vardø to the islet of Hornøya.
 The Hornøya Nature Reserve is the easternmost of the protected bird colonies in Norway, home to about 25,000 pairs of Black-legged Kittiwake and 150 pairs of European Shag.
 Northern alcids breeding here include Thick-billed Murre (Brünnich's Guillemot), Common Murre (Guillemot), Black Guillemot, Razorbill, and several thousand pairs of Atlantic Puffin.